vinayr1225/ban/doc/development/new_fe_guide/style/javascript.md

 If a CSS class is only being used in JavaScript as a reference to the element, prefix the class name with `js-`.

+Please note: `js-` is only needed when a CSS class has no other purpose but to be used by JavaScript.
+It's okay for JavaScript to reference CSS classes without the `js-` selector if it makes semantic sense.

 ```html
 // bad
 <button class="add-user"></button>